thuml/Autoformer/README.md

 ## Contact

-If you have any question or want to use the code, please contact whx20@mails.tsinghua.edu.cn .
+If you have any questions or want to use the code, please contact whx20@mails.tsinghua.edu.cn.

 ## Acknowledgement